 Similar Posts

-TITLE: Extreme Sensitivity… as so that little bitch’s fault.
-(26/?)
+ByRileyTITLE: Extreme Sensitivity… as illusion.
+(5/?)
 PAIRING: Lindsay/Cindy DISCLAIMER: Women’s Murder Club does not belong to me.
 The characters do not belong to me.
 They are the property of James Patterson, 20th Century Fox Television and ABC.
 (Well, not anymore.
 Jackasses.)
-I have no problems with that as long as I…
+I have no problems with that as long as I can borrow them for short bursts…

 3 Comments